MattCollins84/restly/README.md

   port: 8000, // public port (for generating example curl requests in docs)
   name: "My API", // Name of the API, for building the docs
   description: "Interactive API docs", // Description, again for docs
-  docs_endpoint: "/" // the location to access the docs from }
+  docs_endpoint: "/", // the location to access the docs from
+  caching: false // whether to enable caching or not (bool) }
 ```